-Once the bus master has detected a presence, it can issue one of the seven ROM function commands that the DS2431 supports.
+Once the bus master has detected a presence, it can issue one of the seven ROM function commands the DS1972 supports.
 All ROM function commands are 8 bits long.
 A list of these commands follows (see the flowchart in Figure 9).